-- When you turn off the power, turn off the main power switch on the rear of the equipment.
-(See "1.2.3 Hardware connection".) - Wait for at least one minute before turning the power on again after turning it off.
-If you wait for less than one minute, the equipment may not operate as specified by the BIOS power settings.
-(See "4.6 BIOS Setup".) - Do not turn off the power to the equipment or press the reset switch during communication or while a CD or DVD or an HDD is being accessed.
+- When you turn off the power, disconnect the plug of the power cord from the outlet.
+(See"1.2.3 Hardware connection".) - Wait for at least one minute before turning the power on again after turning it off.
+If you wait for less than one minute, the equipment may not operate as specified by the BIOS power setting.
+(Refer to the "4.6 BIOS Setup".) - Do not turn off the power to the equipment or press the reset switch during communication or while a CD or DVD or an HDD is being accessed.

 - When you connect or disconnect a peripheral, make sure both the equipment and the peripheral have been turned off.
 Otherwise, a malfunction or failure may result. - When you turn on the power, turn on the peripherals first and then turn on the equipment.
 When you turn off the power, turn off the equipment first and then turn off the peripherals. - When you are not using the equipment, turn off the power.
 If you do not intend to use the equipment for a long time, unplug the power cord from the outlet. - Depending on the material, a rug, a lap blanket, or the like may cause static buildup and consequently cause a malfunction of the equipment.
-Use a conductive rug or lap blanket resistant to static buildup. - Momentary power failure or brownout may occur during operation and the screen may black out when lightning strikes nearby or the AC power supply is not stable.
+Use a conductive rug or lap blanket resistant to static buildup. - Instantaneous power failure or brownout may occur during operation and the screen may black out when lightning strikes nearby or the AC power supply is not stable.
 When this situation happens, turn off the power to the equipment and then turn it back on.